jgyates/genmon/README.md

         background process on boot by launching a bash script via crontab.
 The script loads the app via the "python genmon.py &" command.

+# Configuring and Debugging genmon.py
+The configuration file genmon.conf is used to set options for the genmon.py program.
+These options are used for configuration and enabling debugging. genmon.conf has the following options:

+    [GenMon]
+    sitename = SiteName
+       # name of the site, used in the web interface and email output

+    port = /dev/serial0 .
+      # the serial device name of your serial port.
+Normally  /dev/serial0 or
+      # /dev/ttyAMA0 for onboard Raspberry Pi Serial ports

+    incoming_mail_folder = Generator
+      # the name of the folder in the mailbox for searching for incoming email commands

+    processed_mail_folder = Generator/Processed .
+      # once an email command has been processed by genmon.py the email is moved to
+      # this mailbox folder

+    server_port = 9082
+      # The TCP port used for communicating with the other apps like ClientInterface.py
+      # and the web interface

+    address = 9d .
+      # the Modbus slave address.
+This *should* not need to be changed from 9d

+    displayoutput = False
+      # enable genmon.py to output to the console if True.
+If this is false the other
+      # display* commands below are ignored

+    displaymonitor = False
+      # display information about genmon.py to the console

+    displayregisters = False
+      # display controller register contents to the console

+    displaystatus = False .
+      # display generator status to the console

+    displaymaintenance = False
+      # display maintenance information to the console

+    loglocation = /var/log/
+       # location of log files

+    alarmfile = /home/pi/ALARMS.txt
+       # location of the text file containing descriptions of alarm codes

+    enabledebug = False
+       # enable enable code to support reverse engineering of registers.
+This option,
+       # when True creates a thread that will monitor registers in the controller and
+       # send notifications of changed registers.
+Not used in normal operation

+    liquidcooled = True
+       # True if monitoring a liquid cooled generator, False if air cooled.
+This option
+       # is for monitoring active relays in the controller, which are different for
+       # liquid vs air cooled generators

+    displayunknown = False
+      # This option will display the contents of additional registers that appear to be
+      # associated with sensors of some type, for example one register outputs almost
+      # half of the frequency.
+I assume this is used internally by the controller.

+# Configuring mymail.py

+The following is a description of the options contained in mymail.conf, which is used to configure the mail support in mymail.py.

+    [MyMail]
+    email_pw = password
+      # The password for the email account used for sending and receiving email

+    email_account = myaccunt@gmail.com
+      # the email account email address (sender email address)

+    email_recipient = recipient@gmail.com
+      # address that email are sent to

+    smtp_server = smtp.gmail.com
+      # the SMTP mail server used for sending email

+    imap_server = imap.gmail.com
+      # the IMAP server address used for receiving email

+    smtp_port = 587
+      # the SMTP port used on the SMTP server for sending email
         The program ClientInterface.py is a test application for communicating with genmon.py via sockets.
 The ClientInterface.py program uses the supplied python module mylog.py so this the two files (mylog.py and ClientInterface.py must be in the same